+Residence Status Determination Official

-The Board shall designate a residence determination official for the College District.
-The legal residence of each applicant, for tuition purposes, shall be determined by the residence determination official in accordance with procedures adopted for that purpose to comply with state law.
+The Board shall designate a residence status determination official for the College District.
+The legal residence of each applicant, for tuition purposes, shall be determined by the residence status determination official in accordance with procedures adopted for that purpose to comply with state law.